DNA repair protein XRCC4: DSB repair methods

 There are two methods for repairing DSBs depending on when the damage occurs during mitosis.
 If the DSB occurs after DNA replication has completed proceeding S phase of the cell cycle, the DSB repair pathway will use homologous recombination by pairing with the newly synthesized daughter strand to repair the break.
 However, if the DSB is generated prior to synthesis of the sister chromosome, then the template sequence that is required will be absent.
 For this circumstance, the NHEJ pathway provides a solution for repairing the break and is the main system used to repair DSBs in humans and multicellular eukaryotes.
-During NHEJ, very short stretches of complementary DNA, 1 bp or more at a time, are hybridized together, and the overhangs are removed.
+During NHEJ, very short stretches of complementary DNA, one base pair or more at a time, are hybridized together, and the overhangs are removed.
 As a result, this specific region of the genome is permanently lost and the deletion can lead to cancer and premature aging.

 Properties

 Gene and protein

-The human XRCC4 gene is located on chromosome 5, specifically at 5q14.2.
+XRCC4 is located on chromosome 5, specifically at 5q14.2.
 This gene contains eight exons and three mRNA transcript variants, which encode two different protein isoforms.
 Transcript variant 1, mRNA, RefSeq NM_003401.3, is 1688 bp long and is the shortest out of the three variants.
-It is missing a short sequence in the 3’ coding region as compared to variant 2.
+It is missing a short sequence in the 3' coding region as compared to variant 2.
 Isoform 1 contains 334 amino acids.
 Transcript variant 2, mRNA, RefSeq NM_022406, is 1694 bp long and encodes the longest isoform 2, which contains 336 amino acids.
 Transcript variant 3, RefSeq NM_022550.2, is 1735 bp and is the longest, but it also encodes for the same isoform 1 as variant 1.
-It contains an additional sequence in the 5’UTR of the mRNA transcript and lacks a short sequence in the 3’coding region as compared to variant 2.
+It contains an additional sequence in the 5'UTR of the mRNA transcript and lacks a short sequence in the 3'coding region as compared to variant 2.